Road Trip From Denver To Las Vegas

-- Grand Mesa Scenic Byway - runs south from the I-70, this is a road for those who love a twisty drive with beautiful scenery
+- Grand Mesa Scenic Byway - Runs south from the I-70, this is a road for those who love a twisty drive with beautiful scenery.

-- Grand Staircase-Escalante - huge area of utter wilderness with endless sights to explore
+- Grand Staircase-Escalante - Huge area of utter wilderness with endless sights to explore.

-- Grand Canyon - another detour, but it won't take you long to get to the North Rim and visit the Vermilion Cliffs National Monument
+- Grand Canyon - Another detour, but it won't take you long to get to the North Rim and visit the Vermilion Cliffs National Monument.

 Best time to go on a road trip from Denver to Las Vegas

 You can do the road trip from Denver to Las Vegas any time of year.
-After all, most of the attractions in Vegas are indoors and the weather there holds up whenever you plant to visit.
+After all, most of the attractions in Vegas are indoors and the weather there holds up whenever you plan to visit.

 Having said that, if you're planning to stop in some of the national parks along the way, remember that the hot deserts of Utah can feel quite cold and unpleasant in the winter, so if you want to go on some hikes and explore the red rocks en route, going from April to October is best.

-If you're travelling in the winter, you can take advantage of passing through the Rockies and do some skiing on the way.
+If you're traveling in the winter, you can take advantage of passing through the Rockies and do some skiing on the way.
 Vail is right along the I-70 and Aspen is only a short detour away.